awsdocs/aws-doc-sdk-examples/dotnetv3/SageMaker/Scenarios/README.md

 A [SageMaker pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) is a series of interconnected steps that can be used to automate machine learning workflows.
-Pipelines can be created and executed from SageMaker Studio using Python, but you can also work with them using AWS SDKs in other languages.
-Creating, executing, and monitoring operations for SageMaker pipelines are all available using the SDKs.
+Pipelines can be created and ran from SageMaker Studio using Python, but you can also work with them using AWS SDKs in other languages.
+Creating, running, and monitoring operations for SageMaker pipelines are all available using the SDKs.

 ### Pipeline Steps
 This example pipeline includes an [AWS Lambda step](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-lambda) and a [callback step](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-callback), which are processed by the same example Lambda function.

-The Lambda handles starting a SageMaker job, or an export function, or the processing of the Amazon SQS queue message that is used for SageMaker callback steps.
-This Lambda code is included as part of this example.
+This Lambda code is included as part of this example, with the following functionality:
+- Starting the SageMaker Vector Enrichment Job with the provided job configuration.
+- Starting the export function with the provided export configuration.
+- Processing the Amazon SQS queue messages from the SageMaker pipeline.

 ![Pipeline image](../Images/Pipeline.PNG)

 ### Pipeline Parameters
-The example pipeline uses [parameters](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-parameters.html) that can be referenced in throughout the steps, and can be used to change values between executions.
+The example pipeline uses [parameters](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-parameters.html) that can be referenced in throughout the steps, and can be used to change values between runs.
 In this example, the parameters are used to set the Amazon Simple Storage Service (Amazon S3) locations for the input and output files, along with the identifiers for the role and queue to use in the pipeline.
 The example demonstrates how to set and access these parameters.